jcoenencom/motionblind/README.md

 ## An FHEMPY module to make use of motionblinds python library

-By the way this is my first attempts to define a python module for FHEM
+By the way this is my first attempt to define a python module for FHEM

 A firne dof mine has BREL motors that are controlable by Homeassistant and would like his fhem instance to pilot them as well.